cgiffard/Rotifera/README.md

 # About Rotifera

-Rotifera (from RTF) is a very straightforward tool to extract metadata from RTF files.
-It currently supports:
+Rotifera (from RTF) is a very straightforward tool to extract metadata from RTF files, validate it, and report on errors.
+It currently supports extraction/inspection of:

 * DOCPROPERTY Fields
 * User Document Properties